tammergalal/katacoda-scenarios/fixappv3/step2.md

 4. Repeat steps 5 - 8 from above.

 You can view the monitors on the <a href="https://app.datadoghq.com/monitors/manage" target="_datadog">**Monitor** > **Manage Monitors**</a> page, you may initially notice that they have a status of `No Data`.
-Because the monitors are new, it may take a few minutes for the status of the monitors to update.
+Because the monitors are new, it may take a few minutes for the status of the monitors to update as data continues to flow into the platform.
 After waiting, you may begin to see some monitor data populating the Monitor list.

 ![Monitor Data on Service List](fixappv3/assets/monitor-data-list.png)